trento-project/docs/coding-standards/elixir.md

 ## CI

-Please use the [elixir.yml template](../templates/elixir.yml) as a starting point for your project.
+Please use the [CI template](../templates/elixir-ci.yaml) as a starting point for your project.

 ## Documentation